Addressing Cyber Security Strategically

 “A good Cyber Security strategy starts by appointing someone to lead the function of Cyber Security for the organization”

 As the problem is becoming more and more prevalent, companies are trying to determine what they can and should do to reduce the likelihood or else they will be the next victim.
-The biggest problem is the lack of visibility associated with the root cause of the incidents, namely that most companies lack a cyber security strategy to execute against.
-In the Global State of Information Security Survey: Key Findings and Trends, published by Price water house Coopers, LLP (PwC), only 42 percent of respondents reported even having an overall cyber security Strategy that the Board of Directors was aware of.
-Moreover, only 40 percent of Boards have endorsed a cyber security budget, to address this growing concern.
-It can be inferred from these statistics that most companies have no visible strategy nor do they support cyber security initiatives at a strategic level.
+The biggest problem is the lack of visibility associated with the root cause of the incidents, namely that most companies lack a cybersecurity strategy to execute against.
+In the Global State of Information Security Survey: Key Findings and Trends, published by Price water house Coopers, LLP (PwC), only 42 percent of respondents reported ever having an overall cyber security Strategy that the Board of Directors was aware of.
+Moreover, only 40 percent of Boards have endorsed a cybersecurity budget, to address this growing concern.
+It can be inferred from these statistics that most companies have no visible strategy nor do they support cybersecurity initiatives at a strategic level.
 The result is that the problem and associated solutions are not well understood, which will likely result in more and more issues over the coming years.

 Founded in 1871 in Phoenix, Arizona, Maricopa County offers employment, justice, health and wellness, and public safety services.